ss8319/ML-Deployment/README.md

-# ML-Deployment
+# ML-Deployment [Work in Progress]

 Here, I aim to explore different resources and tech stacks to be able to deploy ML models quickly and easily.
-Building the a great ML infrastrucuture is often a difficult one.
-It involves messing with Kubernetes, Docker or even an AWS account.
+Building a great ML infrastrucuture is often a difficult one.
+It involves messing with Kubernetes, Docker an AWS account or Azure or Google Cloud.
 For Research Engineers or startups it often takes alot of resources to be able to build this infrastructure.
-Here, I am explore the opportunity and limitations of methods of deployment that don't require such extensive expertises.
+Here, I aim to explore the opportunity and limitations of methods of deployment that don't require such extensive expertises.

 1.Modal
 Modal takes your code, puts it in a container, and executes it in the cloud.